Arniiiii/ozzylogik_task1/README.md

 ## Prerequisites

-1. Installed CMake and a c++ compiler
+1. Installed CMake and a C++ compiler
-2. Installed either Qt5 or Qt6
+2. Installed either Qt5 or Qt6 and Sqlite
-  - Everything else is expected to be downloaded at CMake's configure time.
+  - Everything else is expected to be downloaded at CMake's configure time or be found at your system.

 Problems:
 1. Not compilable at Windows since I use [fmtlog](https://github.com/Arniiiii/fmtlog_cmake_fix) which I haven't updated that properly to be it compilable at Windows.